 2 – To tighten loose skin – Mix 2 spoons of flaxseed gel with 2 drops of cypress essential oil and apply over the face and neck.
 It can also be applied in parts of the body where you have loose skin.

 3 – To rejuvenate the skin add 5 drops of rosehip oil and 1 teaspoon of almond oil to 2 tablespoons of gel.

 4 – Use it to exfoliate the skin – Mix the gel with 1 teaspoon of sugar and 1 teaspoon of honey.
-Apply and gently massage the skin.
+Apply it and gently massage the skin.
 Rinse with warm water.
 To exfoliate your skin use these awesome homemade sugar scrubs.

 5 – To lift the skin – Add 1 egg yolk to 1 spoon of flaxseed gel.
-Apply and leave about 15 minutes.
+Apply and leave for about 15 minutes.
 Rinse with warm water.